Follow Us Online

 Do you ever wonder if a major emergency situation occurred what would disappear first?
-Due to the overwhelming nature of prepping for a emergency situation, many do not know where to even began, let alone think of emergency situations they would need to prepare for.
+Due to the overwhelming nature of prepping for a emergency situation, many do not know where to even begin, let alone think of emergency situations they would need to prepare for.
 Having a ready supply of food, water and batteries are a good start, but not enough.
 There are many more items to have on hand besides beans, band aids and bullets.

-When planning for an emergency, especially a sudden and long term emergency, think about the worst situation imaginable.
-For those that need some help - think of mass chaos of people running into grocery stores to get as much food and supplies as possible, gas lines that run out into the street, highways at a virtual stand still, banks not giving out money, looting, fires, the health of the elderly deteriorating due to not being able to get needed medicines, babies crying because that have no formula to drink.
+When planning for an emergency, especially a sudden and long-term emergency, think about the worst situation imaginable.
+For those that need some help – think of mass chaos of people running into grocery stores to get as much food and supplies as possible, gas lines that run out into the street, highways at a virtual stand still, banks not giving out money, looting, fires, the health of the elderly deteriorating due to not being able to get needed medicines, babies crying because that have no formula to drink.
 It’s not a pretty picture when you allow yourself to imagine it.
 Having supplies on hand can put a person way ahead of the game.
 While many who are unprepared for such a grim reality will be battling the lines at the grocery stores, those that have prepared accordingly could be packing their items up and headed for hills before many have even attempted to.

 This author came across some advice from someone who has experienced a long term emergency first hand.
 This advice could help a person prepare not only for their well being, but also mentally prepare them for getting through the nightmare of a long term emergency.